Showing posts with label Table Top Battles 2nd Edition. Show all posts

 * Spanish musketeers get one extra point on their Firing die roll.

-* the battle is played for 8 Game-Turns.
+* The battle is played for 8 Game-Turns.

 VICTORY CONDITIONS;